 Critical accounting judgments are accounting policies that have been identified as being complex or involving subjective judgments or assessments.
-Critical accounting judgments include the expected economic lives of and the estimated future operating results and net cash flows from exploration and evaluation assets as well as the Company's ability to continue as a going concern for the next year.
+The critical accounting judgment is the determination that the Company has the ability to continue as a going concern for the next year.